stevej2608/dash-holoniq-wordcloud/landing-page.md

 ## Contributing

-The source code for *dash-wordcloud* is available
+The source code for *dash-holoniq-wordcloud* is available [on GitHub][dwc-repo].
-[on GitHub][dwc-repo].
 If you find a bug or something is unclear, we encourage you to raise an issue.
 We also welcome contributions, to contribute, fork the repository and open a [pull request][dwc-pulls].